ibm-cloud-docs/monitoring/api/alerting-api.md

 ## Deleting an alert
 {: #alerting-api-delete-alert}

-Deletion of an existing alerts requires the user to know the ID of that alert.
+To delete an existing alert, you need the ID of that alert.
+{: note}

 ### Deleting an alert by using the python client
 {: #alerting-api-delete-alert-python}